freifunk-gluon/gluon/docs/user/site.rst

     ntp_servers = {'1.ntp.services.ffac','2.ntp.services.ffac'}

-  This NTP servers must be reachable via IPv6 from the nodes.
+  These NTP servers must be reachable via IPv6 from the nodes.
 If you don't want to set an IPv6 address explicitly, but use a hostname (which is recommended), see also the :ref:`FAQ <faq-dns>`.

 opkg \: optional